-The half semester periods will frequently appear abbreviated as T1 (first half of first semester), T2 (second half of first semester), T3 (first half of second semester) and T4 (second half of second semester).
+The half semester periods will frequently appear abbreviated as T1 (term 1 / first half of first semester), T2 (term 2 of first semester), T3 (term 3 of second semester) and T4 (term 4 of second semester).

-Given the current situation we are living due to COVID-19, please make sure to check relevant information about the course (i.e. format, assessment, etc.) on the course syllabus.
+The continued situation of COVID-19 requires that special attention be given to the relevant information about the course (i.e. format, assessment, etc.) on the course syllabus.